eskoruppa/PolyMC/README.md

 - EV: (default: 0)

     Excluded volume diameter of the chain.
 Deactivated if set to zero.
-For more information see below.
+Excluded volumes are implemented via hard sphere repulsion between beads of diameter EV (See Supporting of [Ref 4](#vand2022)).
+Note that the number of excluded volume beads does not necessarily equal the number of chain monomers, if the discretiation length is smaller than the bead diameter.
+To improve performance as few excluded volume beads as possible are considered.

 - EV_check_crossings (default: 1)